-Meghan Markle Worried Destined For Misery?
+Meghan Markle Destined For Misery?
 Middleton Reality Causing Hesitation

 — VANITY FAIR (@VanityFair) March 17, 2017

-Kate Middleton and Prince William appear entirely in love and devoted parents, yet remind on the regular that they are in fact real people who struggle with various intricacies of relationship, parenthood and playing the royal part.
+Kate Middleton and Prince William appear entirely in love and are devoted parents, yet continue to remind the masses that they are in fact real people who struggle with various intricacies of relationship, parenthood and playing the royal part.
 Kate was very open recently about the challenges of motherhood, following up William’s own words on the subject of parenthood a few months back.

 Women’s Health relays words spoken by Middleton when she appeared at the Best Beginnings event in the United Kingdom.